Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: A Provably Efficient Algorithm for the Black--Scholes Market

 In this procedure, the constants $a_n$, $a_{w,n}$, $c_{\theta_1}$, $c_{\theta_2}$, $c_{1,n}$, $c_{2,n}$, $c_{w,n}$ and $b_n$ are hyperparameters that can be set according to Theorem \ref{thm:convergence_both} below.
 Note that the second equation in \eqref{eq:joint moment} represents the gradient with respect to $\bm\phi$ to {\it minimize} the variance, and hence each iteration should move in the opposite direction of the gradient.
 This is why there is a negative sign in \eqref{eq:phi1_update1} that updates $\phi_1$.
 However, in \eqref{eq:phi2_update1}, the increment $Z_{2,n}(T)$ is with respect to the gradient in $\phi_2^{-1}$, which is {\it decreasing} in $\phi_2$; so the sign in \eqref{eq:phi2_update1} is changed back from negative to positive.

-The updating rules on $\bm \phi$ and $w$ described above are (nonlinear) stochastic approximation algorithms (cf. \citealt{chau2014overview}).
-However, we need to adapt the general stochastic approximation theory to our case in order to avoid encountering extreme states and having unbounded errors.
-This is achieved by introducing certain projections onto bounded sets in the learning process, a technique pioneered by \citet{andradottir1995stochastic}.
-Note that these bounded sets do not require any prior knowledge about the market environment to specify, and they expand to span the whole space as the number of iterations grows.
-Therefore, our algorithm still remains model-free.

-We now summarize the baseline algorithm in Algorithm~\ref{alg:offline}, with the derivation and theoretical analysis deferred to E-Companion~\ref{appendix:baseline algo}.
+We now present Algorithm~\ref{alg:offline}, with the derivation and theoretical analysis deferred to E-Companion~\ref{appendix:baseline algo}.
 Although the algorithm is developed based on continuous-time analysis, reflecting the continuous-time nature of financial markets, it must ultimately be implemented in discrete time.
 The time discretization in Algorithm~\ref{alg:offline} serves a dual purpose: the discrete timestamps define the rebalancing schedule and portfolio updates, while also enabling numerical approximation of the integrals involved in the solution.
 In our analysis, the impact of discretization is ignored.
 For the general analysis of such discretization error, see \citet{jia2025accuracy}.